WebizenAI/sensedocs/WebScience/HumanCentricAI.md

 ### Defining 'Human-Centric Ai Ethics'

-The implication for defining “Human Centric Ai Ethics’ relates to the [[WebScience/InformationTheory/Centricity]] considerations in addition to broader[[WebScience]] considerations; when modelling [[ArtificialMinds]] as to support ‘reality check tech’.
+The implication for defining “Human Centric Ai Ethics’ relates to the [[Centricity]] considerations in addition to broader[[WebScience]] considerations; when modelling [[ArtificialMinds]] as to support ‘reality check tech’.
 Human Centric AI is for those who want to build solutions that improve our capacity to sort out bad actors via courts; via the production of solutions that provide ‘democratisation’ of electronic evidence.
 This in-turn supports foundational requirements considered necessary in-order to support the ability to do real-world ‘ai ethics’ in ways that was previously impossible as a consequence of designs.

 Webizen systems are different to modern global cloud 'Mainframes', that are built to support the requirements of rulers - not rights, human rights or other words; has nothing to do with ‘ethics’ in a world, that is said to be about building peace infrastructure.